sharetribe/flex-docs/src/docs/tutorial-extended-data/filter-with-extended-data/index.md

 slug: filter-with-extended-data
 updated: 2020-07-14
 category: tutorial-extended-data
-ingress: Learn how to filter listings using public data key.
+ingress: Make the most of extended data and learn how to filter and query listings using the public data key.
 published: true
 ---